When I build a website for somebody, my key goals are that it will be:

 The Web Content and Accessibility Guidelines (WCAG) are the standard for making sure that websites can be read and interacted with by users relying on a variety of assistive technologies.
 Many web designers unfortunately do not worry about meeting these requirements, thinking only about how a site appears to themselves and the client.
 I want to build a site that does not exclude any visitors.

-Below are a sampling of website designs I have completed.
+Below are a sampling of screenshots from website designs I have completed.